zilexa/Homeserver/filesystem/README.md

 Congratulations!
 Your filestems/drives are now individually accessible.

-Next: Step 3.
-[Create Datapool(s)](https://github.com/zilexa/Homeserver/blob/master/filesystem/datapool-guide.md) or have a look at the [Folderstructure Recommendations](https://github.com/zilexa/Homeserver/blob/master/filesystem/folderstructure-recommendations.md) first.
+Next: [Step 2b.
+Create Datapool(s)](https://github.com/zilexa/Homeserver/blob/master/filesystem/datapool-guide.md) or have a look at the [Folderstructure Recommendations](https://github.com/zilexa/Homeserver/blob/master/filesystem/folderstructure-recommendations.md) first.
 Also notice there are tips to carefully, securily copy your data to your pool and verify your data: [Data Migration](https://github.com/zilexa/Homeserver/blob/master/filesystem/data-migration.md)

 ***